top of page

 90. Header Cards

 These signs usually appear on the shelf tag, next to a product’s price.
-Header cards can help differentiate your brand from similar items nearby on the shelf.
 Similar to shelf talkers, brands can use these cards to educate the buyer, point out promotions, or even suggest a way to use the product

 91. Hinged Door Display